Scandit/BarcodeScannerPlugin/docs/config-ocr.md

 #### Set the text scan settings

-- Create a Scan Settings and Text Recognition Settings
+- Create a Scan Settings and Text Recognition Settings.
-- Set the recognition mode to “Text”
+- Set the recognition mode to “Text”.
 - Specify the format/structure of the text to be scanned: regular expression which matches your text and white list of recognizable characters.
-- Set the area in which text is to be recognized
+- Set the area in which text is to be recognized.

 ~~~~~~~~~~~~~~~~{.java}
 let settings = new Scandit.ScanSettings();